Marathon Majors: How Chicago Runs a World-Class Event

 Another massive event with 50,000 runners, 10,000 volunteers, and close to 2 million spectators, the Chicago Marathon is a favorite of road runners like me because of its impeccable organization.

 Unlike the Boston Marathon, which has strict qualifying standards and is often seen as an elite event, the Chicago Marathon is accessible to runners of all levels.
-This inclusivity is one of the reasons why it’s a favorite among road runners like me.

 The course is a fantastic showcase of the City, taking runners through twenty-nine very diverse neighborhoods.